liberland/Grants-Program/applications/Liberland_judiciary.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?** Web3 Foundation Website

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 - **Work you have already done**: We have set up the Level 1 Liberland Blockchain, and have already received and utilized a grant from Web3 Foundation for it.
 - **Other teams**: We are grateful for the help of the [Neti Blockchain Development Company](https://neti-soft.com/) They have contributed greatly to the development and we expect them to remain with us for the development of the judiciary.